 Like this post?
 Pin it for later!

-What do you think are San Diego’s best outdoor activities?
+What are your favorite San Diego’s outdoor adventures?
 Love to know below!

 Tiffany created Lavender Vines as a place to share her love for Jesus and adventures from around the world.
 She has a slight obsession with salted caramel lattes, Japanese kimonos, and an ongoing love affair with NYC and Paris.